SysBioChalmers/Human-GEM/README.md

 ### Brief Model Description

 This repository contains the latest version of Human-GEM, a human genome-scale metabolic model.
+We encourage [contributions](#contributing).

 ### Cite us: